Larshalvorhansen/LambdaSim/README.md

     <small>Informing and improving decitionmaking</small>
 </h1>

-🌐 This GitHub project is (currently) a solo venture aimed at simulating and visualizing complex systems in order to make better decitions,
+🌐 This GitHub project is (currently) a solo venture aimed at simulating and visualizing complex systems in order to make better decitions.

 <!-- 🌱 It starts simply with an agent moving randomly and eating randomly generated food, laying the foundation for emergent complexity. -->

-👥 This repository serves as a starting point of my next bit project where the goal is to simulate mechanisms in society.
+👥 The repository serves as a starting point for my next big project where the goal is to simulate mechanisms in society.
 🏙️ I.e. testing various economic/political models on simulated "agents" and comparing results etc.

 🎨The simulation seeks to be both visually captivating and informative,